The Minimum Perfect Matching in Pseudo-dimension $0<q<1$: Introduction

-\begin{conj} Let $G_n$ be a sequence of graphs which admits a graphon limit $\mathcal{G}$, and whose edges are given weights following some distribution of pseudo-dimension $q$.
-If there exists $\eps>0$ such that the measure on $[0,1]^2$ given by $\mathcal{G}$ has density at least $\eps$ everywhere, then $n^{-1+1/q}M(G_n)$ converges in probability to a constant (depending only on $q$ and $\mathcal{G}$). \end{conj}
+in probability as $n\to \infty$. \end{thm} We believe the theorem should hold in somewhat greater generality, i.e.\ for graphs $G$ other than $K_{n,n}$ and $K_n$.
+As we will discuss in \cref{relaxedmatchings-explorationgame}, the important properties of $G$ are its local structure (tree-like when expensive edges are removed) and its expansion properties.
+We therefore conjecture the following. \begin{conj} Let $G_n$ be a sequence of graphs on $2n$ vertices which admits a graphon limit $\mathcal{G}$.
+Let $W$ be the function on $[0,1]^2$ given by $\mathcal{G}$.
+If there is a $\delta>0$ such that $\int_0^1 W(x,y)dx=\delta$ for all $y \in [0,1]$, then $n^{-1+1/q}M(G_n[\nu])$ converges in probability to a constant (depending only on $\delta$, $q=q(\nu)$, and $c=c(\nu)$). \end{conj}

-The conjecture doesn't quite cover all the cases where one would expect the result to hold.
-Another example would be complete $m$-partite graphs for any $m>2$.